Exabyte-io/documentation/docs/data/overview.md

 # Data

-We introduce here the following important concepts which pertain to the **Data** in our platform.
+In the present section we introduce the following concepts related to the **Data** in our platform.

 ## Classification